qxxiao/notion2md/readme.md

 Convert multiple notion pages to markdown files and try to keep the formatting usable.

 ## Usage
+First download this repo, then follow 4 steps:

 1. Get Internal Integration Token
    In [https://www.notion.so/my-integrations](https://www.notion.so/my-integrations), create your workspace intergarions and get token, like `secret_...`